shepsii/extjs-db-proxies/README.md

   }
 ```
 2. run `npm install` (you will need nodejs installed)
-3. create a symlink in packages/local:
+3. create a symlink in packages/local (this works for linux/mac; windows guys you'll need to work this one out on your own)
 ```
-cd packages/local
+cd packages/local;
 ln -s ../node_modules/extjs-db-proxies/packages/local/dbproxies dbproxies
 ```
 4. Add to the requires in your app.json: